Health Services Manager

 - private hospitals

-- Coles, J, president, New Zealand Institute of Health Management, Careers New Zealand interview, September 2013.
+- Orsborn, K, president, New Zealand Institute of Health Management, Careers New Zealand interview, September 2020.

 Progression and specialisations

-Health services managers can progress to become department managers, senior managers and chief executives.
-They may also progress to work in:
+Health services managers may progress to become senior managers or chief executives.

 - Māori health care